 Every Glowforge unit is manufactured by Flex, one of the best-respected manufacturers in the world, in a facility used for producing Fortune-500 consumer electronics products.
 They are designed in Seattle and parts are sourced from around the world.
 Some units are assembled at Flex's U.S. facility and some are produced at their facility in Mexico.

 Glowforge is incredibly easy to use.
 Most of our customers tell us it takes them less than 30 minutes to get their printer out of the box, plug it in, set it up, AND finish their first print!

 The web interface, point-and-click software, and simple hardware (just one button!) combine to make it both simple and easy to use.

 Your Glowforge comes with a detailed manual to help you learn to use it easily and quickly.
 We also have many resources to help: our community forum answers most questions within hours, our detailed learning information at glowforge.com/support answers the most frequently asked questions, and we’re always here to help if you have a question.

 We’ve seen incredible creativity from people ranging from preschool students to great-grandparents.
 We have no doubt you’ll be able to create amazing things!

 Yes, we are!
-Please visit us at glowforge.com/careers where you can see the positions we have open.
+Please visit us at glowforge.com/jobs where you can see the positions we have open.
 That's also the place you can submit your resume and cover letter.
 We also welcome submissions of resumes for roles we haven't posted - even if we're not looking for the role right now, we'll keep it in case something opens up.